Greetings brothers and sisters!

 responses coming yall! thanks for your patience!

-Anonymous asked: when i wash my hair it gets so dry and dull
+Anonymous said: when i wash my hair it gets so dry and dull

 ah, the eternal natural struggle!